Sharecropping: United States

-Prior to the Civil War, sharecropping is known to have existed in Mississippi and is believed to have been in place in Tennessee.
+Even prior to the Civil War, sharecropping is known to have existed in Mississippi and is believed to have been in place in Tennessee.
 However, it was not until the economic upheaval caused by the American Civil War and the end of slavery during and after Reconstruction that it became widespread in the South.
 It is theorized that sharecropping in the United States originated in the Natchez District, roughly centered in Adams County, Mississippi with its county seat, Natchez.

 After the war, plantations and other lands throughout the South were seized by the federal government.
 In January 1865, General William T. Sherman issued Special Field Orders No. 15, which announced that he would temporarily grant newly freed families 40 acres of this seized land on the islands and coastal regions of Georgia.
 Many believed that this policy would be extended to all former slaves and their families as repayment for their treatment at the end of the war.
 In the summer of 1865, President Andrew Johnson, as one of the first acts of Reconstruction, instead ordered all land under federal control be returned to the owners from whom it had been seized.